Azure/AzOps/docs/wiki/AzOps-Extended-Child-Resources-Pull.md

 ### Introduction

-The purpose of this wiki is to provide detailed information about feature **AzOps: Extended Child Resource Pull**.
+The purpose of this wiki is to provide detailed information about feature **AzOps: Extended Child Resources Pull**.

-**AzOps: Extended Child Resource Pull** performs pull all the sub resources associated with a Azure resources.
+**AzOps: Extended Child Resources Pull** performs pull all the sub resources associated with a Azure resources.
 For Example: Hub route table in Vitual WAN, Container from Azure storage account.

 ### Supported Actions

-- By setting the parameter to `FALSE` for option `Core.SkipExtendedChildResourcesDiscovery` in `setting.json` file will enable the pull.
+- By setting the parameter to `FALSE` for option `Core.SkipExtendedChildResourcesDiscovery` in `settings.json` file will enable the pull.

 ### How to use